Key takeaways

 FAQs

-“Paying discount points should be figured into this,” Gotsch said.
+“Paying points should be figured into this,” Gotsch said.
 “It’s only worth it if you plan to stay in your home long enough to pass the break-even point where the interest savings from the lower rate outweigh the upfront costs.”

 “Shortening your term could be a good option to save a lot of money over time if you can comfortably afford it,” said Gotsch.
 “A shorter term means you pay less interest overall and pay off your home faster, but it increases your monthly payment.
 When it comes to switching from a fixed-rate mortgage to an ARM, it’s probably not the most appealing option at the moment.
 Right now, ARMs are only slightly lower than fixed-rate mortgages, so there isn’t much of a benefit to making that move.”